g-leech/argmin-gravitas/about.md

 ---

-> Es ist gleich tödlich für den Geist, ein System zu haben, und keins zu haben.
-Er wird sich also wohl entschließen müssen, beides zu verbinden.

-&nbsp;&nbsp;&nbsp;&nbsp;(It is equally fatal to the spirit to have a system and to not have a system.
-One will likely have to combine the two.)<br>
+> It is equally fatal to the spirit to have a system and to not have a system.
+One will likely have to combine the two.

 <div align="center">— Friedrich Schlegel</div><br /><br />

 I'm Gavin Leech, a data scientist at a large private org, and also a '[research parasite][Parasite]'.
-This site is for original contributions to poverty, animal welfare, statistical reanalyses, [scientometrics][Sciento] and the quantified self; I aim to write essays and software still worth using [decades from now][LongContentIsLong].
+This site is for original studies and statistical reanalyses of things like poverty, animal welfare, [scientometrics][Sciento] and the quantified self.
+I aim to write essays and software still worth using [decades from now][LongContentIsLong].
 [My current projects are here][Proj].

 People like [Uri Simonsohn][Colada], '[Gwern Branwen](https://gwern.net)', [Jeff Kauffman](https://www.jefftk.com/index), [Andrew Gelman](http://andrewgelman.com/), '[Scott Alexander](http://slatestarcodex.com/)', [Noah Smith](noahpinionblog.blogspot.co.uk/), '[Kelsey Caring](http://theunitofcaring.tumblr.com/)', '[Artir Nintil](https://nintil.com/)', and [Chris Dillow](http://stumblingandmumbling.typepad.com/) inspire me.